Undergraduate Major in

 The undergraduate option in applied and computational mathematics (ACM) within the Computing & Mathematical Sciences department seeks to address the interests of those students who want to combine their basic studies in mathematics with considerable involvement in applications.
 This program is designed to give students a thorough training in fundamental computational and applied mathematics and to develop their research ability in a specific application field.
 The fields of application include a wide range of areas such as fluid mechanics, materials science, and mathematical biology, engineering applications, image processing, and mathematical finance.
 The training essential for future careers in applied mathematics in academia, national laboratories, or in industry is provided, especially when combined with graduate work, by successful completion of the requirements for an undergraduate degree in applied and computational mathematics.
 Complete programs are worked out with faculty advisers.

 Students can simultaneously pursue a degree in a second option, but for graduation with an ACM major, students must fulfill all the requirements of the ACM option.
 Courses may be used simultaneously to fulfill requirements in both options.
 To enroll in the program, the student should meet and discuss his/her plans with the option representative.
 In general, approval is contingent on good academic performance by the student and demonstrated ability for handling the heavier course load.

 - The ACM Option requires the analytical tracks of Ma 1 b and Ma 1 c.

 - Ma 2, Ma 3, Ma 6 abc, Ph 2 abc, ACM 11, CS 1, E 10, ACM 95 ab, Ma 108 abc, CMS/ACM 104, ACM 101 ab, ACM 106 ab.

-- One 27-unit 100-or-higher-level course in science or engineering approved by the option representative.
+- One 27-unit 100+ sequence in science, engineering, or social sciences approved by the option representative.

 Typical Course Schedule